anggrayudi/android-hidden-api/README.md

 If you also want to include the internal classes or methods, do the following:

 1. Go to `<SDK location>/platforms/`.
-2. Copy, paste and replace the downloaded hidden API file into this directory, e.g. `android-21/android.jar`.
+2. Copy, paste and replace the downloaded hidden API file into this directory, e.g. `android-23/android.jar`.
-3. Change `compileSdkVersion` and `targetSdkVersion` to 21 (for example).
+3. Change `compileSdkVersion` and `targetSdkVersion` to 23 (for example).
 4. Finally, rebuild your project.

 Note: Higher `compileSdkVersion` and `targetSdkVersion` will be better.

 ## Limitation

-Currently, Android Hidden API is not available for Marshmallow 6.0, because of I can't find anyone who has this device.
-If you have it, please upload `framework.jar` file from real device that located in `/system/framework/framework.jar` to me.
-I will make a new!
+Currently, there's no limitation.
+Previous limitation was fixed for Android 6.0.
+See [issue #9][2].

 ## License